-- They fruit well on two and three year old stems, which then become quite unproductive.
+- Fruit well on two and three-year-old stems, which then become quite unproductive in their fourth year.

-- Feb-March of Year two: Apply whatever fertiliser you like in a good amount, following their instructions or your own.
+- Feb-March of Year two: Apply the fertiliser you like in a good amount, following their instructions or your own.

 Wait for a month and apply one ounce of sulphate of ammonia for about a square metre around the base of the plants.